Anton Elbel

 Anton Elbel (6 January 1834 – 3 October 1912) was an Austrian engineer and locomotive designer.

 Biography

 Anton Elbel was born in Vienna on 6 January 1834 and attended the Polytechnic Institute there.
-In 1856, he started work for the Carinthian Railway (Kärntner Bahn).
-When this was absorbed by the Austrian Southern Railway, or Südbahn, he transferred with it and worked in the Südbahn design office in Vienna from 1860 to 1867.
+In 1856, he began working for the Carinthian Railway (Kärntner Bahn).
+When the company was absorbed by the Austrian Southern Railway, or Südbahn, he transferred with it and worked in the Südbahn design office in Vienna from 1860 to 1867.

-Following that he was the inspector of general operations for the construction of the Hungarian Western Railway for several years.
-From 1872 to 1892, he worked for the Austrian Northwest Railway, finishing as central inspector and president of the design office.
+He subsequently served for several years as inspector of general operations during the construction of the Hungarian Western Railway for several years.
+From 1872 to 1892, Elbel worked for the Austrian Northwest Railway, where he rose to the position of central inspector and head of the design office.

-Together with Louis Adolf Gölsdorf, he designed the Gepäcklokomotive, an economical form of locomotive with a luggage compartment that saw service on several Austro-Hungarian railways.
+Together with Louis Adolf Gölsdorf, he designed the Gepäcklokomotive, an economical type of locomotive equipped with a luggage compartment that was used on several Austro-Hungarian railways.

-He died on 3 October 1912 in Baden, Lower Austria.
+Elbel died on 3 October 1912 in Baden, Lower Austria.